Reidforbus/booker/README.md

 I have created an appointment scheduling program where a business can provide services for their customers to book appointments for.
 The owner/admin is able to:
-- WIP Create different services with a custom description and duration
+- Create and manage different services with a custom description and duration
 - WIP Set time windows within which services can be booked
 - WIP Manage active bookings